 But even the most secure government facility and the most generous business will have some incidents of internal theft.

-Security professionals believe the below basic tips will help protect your business against internal theft:
+Security professionals believe the following tips can help protect your business against internal theft:

 - Conduct a background check and interview all job applicants.
 Hire a screening service if you can afford it.

 - Install a strict code of conduct and ensure that all employees are made aware of it.
-Inform employees that anyone caught stealing will be fired, arrested by the police and prosecuted.
+Inform employees that anyone caught stealing will be fired and may face legal action.

 - Inform employees about security measures, such as cameras and inventory controls.
 Make them part of the security team.